30 December 2009

 Tonight's event:

-Stalin wrote that, "A single death is a tragedy; a million deaths is a statistic."
+"Storytelling as an Everyday Art" with Megan Stielstra, 7 PM Stalin wrote that, "A single death is a tragedy; a million deaths is a statistic."
 Everyday we see this on the news--numbers, numbers, “us” and “them”--and it’s not until we hear the actual story, one person’s loss or love or courage or fight, that we start to understand what’s really going on around the world, a jumping off point to that bigger picture.
 Art is built around storytelling--a painting, a play, a novel, a film--but there are also the s

 tories we tell day-to-day in simple conversation: in bars and at work, to strangers or loved ones, to explain where we're coming from and where we want to go.
 This lecture will explore storytelling as an every day art; how we connect, teach, bridge gaps, unite communities and find truth.
 How do you use storytelling in your day-to-day, and, more importantly, how can you?

 Also happening tonight is a reading series that a friend of mine is involved in.
-It's called “This Much Is True and is a writing group of probably the most talented writers I've heard in Chicago.
+It's called “This Much Is True” and is a writing group of probably the most talented writers I've heard in Chicago.
 It's usually side-splittingly hilarious, touching and just downright good writing.

 It's taking place at the Hopleaf in Chicago at 5148 N. Clark St. and begins at 7:30pm.